 For those interested in therapy, or counseling of any kind – mental health, rehabilitation, etc. – pursuing a Masters in Counseling or Masters in Counseling Psychology might be a great option.
 These programs focus specifically on interaction with patients facing mental health issues, emotional distress, or behavioral problems.

 Another specialization within counseling psychology that students can choose to pursue is school counseling.
 School counseling takes some of the same concepts as a general counseling programs and tailors coursework towards the needs of K-12 student populations.
 School/Career Counselors earn, on average, around $56,310 per year.

-For those who want a bit of a different career within the umbrella of psychology, Industrial Organizational, commonly called I/O, psychology might be a great place to start.
+Students in clinical psychology masters programs typically For those who want a bit of a different career within the umbrella of psychology, Industrial Organizational, commonly called I/O, psychology might be a great place to start.
 I/O psychologists typically work in an organizational setting, such as a corporation or nonprofit, and contribute to solving human resources, marketing, and other business problems.
 Industrial Organizational psychologists have the potential to earn, on average, $109,030 per year.

 Developmental psychology examines why human beings evolve and change over the course of their lives.
 With emphases on each stage of the human lifecycle, including early childhood, adolescence, and late life, developmental psychology is an important science in explaining human behavior.